Historic buildings in Ramsgate: Townley House

 Townley House stands at 48-54 Chatham Street, opposite Chatham House Grammar School.
 It was designed by Mrs Mary Townley in 1780.
 Whilst still a princess, Queen Victoria spent holidays in Ramsgate and stayed at Townley House, which is now part of Farleys Furniture Store.

 The property was due to be demolished in the 1960s until it was bought by Norman and Harold Farley to expand their business.

 The Hart Havens

-Built 1923 in 16th century style.
-Situated halfway along Thanet Road.
+Built 1923 in 16th century style.The Ramsgate Society: Historic Buildings Situated halfway along Thanet Road.